JudyXiaodanZhu/TutorWeb/README.md

 To get the server functioning:

-1. Make sure <a href=https://docs.mongodb.com/manual/installation/?jmp=footer>MongoDB Community edition</a> is installed
+1. Make sure <a href=https://docs.mongodb.com/manual/installation/?jmp=footer> MongoDB Community edition</a> is installed

 2. In terminal, cd into the cloned project directory